hymnis/dsul-go/README.md

 The goal of the project is to have a USB connected light, that can be be set to different colors, with adjustable brightness and different modes, which can communicate the users current preference regarding being disturbed.

-This implementation used Go for both daemon/server and client.
+This implementation uses Go for both daemon/server and client.
 It should work on most platforms as it uses as few and standard libraries as possible.

 ## Hardware